Shadota/CacheGuard/README.md

 When using LLMs with caching (like Claude), removing messages one-by-one invalidates the cache on every generation, causing slower responses and higher costs.
 This extension removes messages in fixed batches, minimizing cache invalidation while keeping context under control.

+**Note:** The target context size is approximate and may vary by ±10% due to batch-based truncation.
+This is intentional to preserve cache efficiency.

 ## How It Works

 1. **Monitors** the previous prompt size using SillyTavern's raw context API